 Comment and reaction has rekindled Oliver Cromwell’s speech in April 1653 to the Rump Parliament.
 The Rump was succeeded by the Barebones Parliament, a failed experiment which demonstrated that no man was exempt from the power, wealth, and corruption that could be accrued at Westminster, nor the tendency for damaging confrontation.

 If English history has shown that Westminster is the place where the corrupt show up or where good men are turned, it has also shown that secrecy governs advantage.
 There are fundamental flaws in a system that actively encourages opportunistic behaviours.

 Despite the public moral rectitude, it’s hard to believe that the vast majority wouldn’t try it on in much the same way.
 We’ve just failed a test for public honesty.
 How would the average person resist the temptation of the MPs expenses system as it existed pre-June 2009?

 The power of the public

 However, even if we take into account press manipulation and a degree of overreaction, what’s done is done.
 It’s how we react to put that right.

-The first shambles was attempting to implement the expenses system used in Brussels, which is even more corruptable than the incumbent one.
+The first shambles was attempting to implement the expenses system used in Brussels, which appears even more corruptable than the incumbent one.

 The second was to restrict the information from published expenses claims by blacking it out.
 The retraction of addresses protects members against the most lucrative (and corrupt) claims – the ‘flipping’ of second homes.